-The Executive Head teachers Joanna Redfern/ Lynette Hardwick have overall responsibility for Anti-Bullying at our school.
+The Executive and Acting Head teachers Joanna Redfern/ Lynette Hardwick have overall responsibility for Anti-Bullying at our schools.
 They are responsible for appointing an Anti-Bullying Coordinator and liaising with the Governing body, parents/carers, the Local Authority, and outside agencies when appropriate.

-The Anti-Bullying Coordinator: Tracy Gibbs is responsible for:
+The Anti-Bullying Coordinator: Tracy Barker is responsible for:

-- Policy development and review (ensuring that pupils, staff, governors, and parents/carers have opportunities to contribute) - Implementing the policy and monitoring/assessing its effectiveness - Managing the reporting and recording of bullying incidents

-- Coordinating Anti-Bullying training and support for staff and parents/carers where appropriate - Monitoring the effectiveness of strategies for preventing bullying behaviour
+- Policy development and review (ensuring that pupils, staff, governors, and parents/carers have opportunities to contribute) - Implementing the policy and monitoring/assessing its effectiveness - Managing the reporting and recording of bullying incidents - Coordinating Anti-Bullying training and support for staff and parents/carers where appropriate - Monitoring the effectiveness of strategies for preventing bullying behaviour

-The Designated Safeguarding Lead Tracy Gibbs (DSL) and their Deputies in our school are: Lynette Hardwick, Joanne Redfern, Kathryn Woods and Emma King.
+The Designated Safeguarding Lead Tracy Barker (DSL) and their Deputies in our schools are: Lynette Hardwick, Joanne Redfern, Kathryn Woods, Laura Lilliman, Alison Taylor, Rachel Bainbridge and Sarah Barlow.
 Safeguarding is the responsibility of all, however all staff, parents/carers and pupils need to be aware of who to report to and how to report any safeguarding concerns.

-The nominated Governor with responsibility for Anti-Bullying and Behaviour is David Mills.
+The nominated Governors with responsibility for Anti-Bullying and Behaviour are: